shrutissajeev-boop/voxen_frontend/README.md

   - Generate `setup.sh` in the repo next (it will create the files/folder structure and install dependencies),
   - Or produce a `setup.ps1` for native PowerShell users.

-If you want the `setup.sh` created now, tell me and I will add it and run quick validations.